Synagogue shooting victims include 2 brothers, husband and wife

 - Melvin Wax, 86, of Squirrel Hill

-Williams said at a news conference that the victims' families have all been notified and are "are in shock" and "grieving."
+Williams said at a news conference that the victims' families has all been notified and were "are in shock" and "grieving."

+Friends and loved ones remembered those who were killed as kind, devoted to spiritual life at the synagogue and loving toward one another.

-Myron Snider, a friend of Wax, told the Associated Press that the retired accountant as "such a kind, kind person."
+Myron Snider, a friend of Wax, a retired accountant, described his friend to The Associated Press as "such a kind, kind person."

 He said Wax was a pillar of the congregation, according to the AP.